codingnninja/DevRel-How-to-sell-to-developers/README.md

 “Magic touches people in the way great art does.
 It lets them see the world with new eyes.” – Drummond Money-Coutts

-Do your products make us see our problem with new eyes and awe 🤩?
+Do your products make us see our problems with new eyes and awe 🤩?
 That is very important.

 To make developers feel the magic in your products, you need to understand your audience and keep refining your products until they make your audience feel their problems are solved.